mvilain/gitlab/README.md

 Instead of using this managed role as is, I combine it's features with my own module.

-- (https://github.com/geerlingguy/ansible-role-gitlab)[ansible-role-gitlab] was created in 2014 and is a bit old
+- [ansible-role-gitlab](https://github.com/geerlingguy/ansible-role-gitlab) was created in 2014 and is a bit old

 it doesn't use the gitlab installation repos in

 https://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.{rpm|deb}.sh

-from (https://about.gitlab.com/install)[Installing Gitlab] which depends on the OS being installed.
+from [Installing Gitlab](https://about.gitlab.com/install) which depends on the OS being installed.

 The code from Guy's role has been enhanced and updated to run using CentOS (both 7 and AlamaLinux which is a straight port of CentOS 8), Debian 9 and 10, and Ubuntu 16.04 (deprecated in Gitlab 14), 18.04, and 20.04.